RADIANT RESILIENCE

 Retreat Pricing:

-Includes all classes and activities, catered breakfasts and lunches, use of dome studio space for creative movement exploration throughout the workshop, Happy Hour welcome (Saturday evening September 26th) and grocery store shuttle, welcome dinner (Sunday evening), and a celebration dinner (Friday evening).
+Includes all classes and activities, catered breakfasts and lunches, use of dome studio space for creative movement exploration throughout the workshop, welcome dinner (Sunday evening), and a celebration dinner (Friday evening).
+Arrivals are expected on Saturday, September 26th, and we will offer a grocery store shuttle to help you get settled.

 Professional Development & Certification The first 60 professional development hours of the program can be completed during the in-person workshop and a six week online integration course (six 2 hour sessions scheduled in Fall 2026), and culminate in a Certificate in Embodied & Land-Based Resilience Practices.
 Those who wish to deepen their practice may apply to the in-depth 250 hour Radiant Resilience program.
 All classes feature teachings of a somatic movement therapist certified through ISMETA.